 The Revolutionary Camp at Râureni took place in 1848.
 Sep–Oct 1848.

-Who won the Revolutionary Camp at Râureni?
+What was the outcome of the Revolutionary Camp at Râureni?

 What was the significance of the Revolutionary Camp at Râureni?